nineteetwo/Assembly-Project-Atu/README.md

 * **Pause:** Press `P` at any time to freeze the game.
 Press `P` again to resume.

 ## 🧠 Technical Details
 This project was developed as a final project for the **Computer Organization** course at Nile University.
-And Forked and upgraded for the final project of the **Computer Organization** course at Adana Alparslan Turkes Science University.
+And Forked and upgraded for the final project of the **Computer Organization** course at Adana Alparslan Turkes Science and Technology University.
 Key technical implementations include:
 * **Memory Mapping:** Direct writing to the heap base address (`0x10040000`) to manipulate pixel colors.
 * **Input Polling:** Checking the Memory Mapped IO address `0xffff0000` for keyboard interrupts.
 * **Sprite Management:** Storing pixel data for the dinosaur, obstacles and pterodactyl in the `.data` segment.